The Truth About Killer Dinosaurs

 The Truth About Killer Dinosaurs is a two-part BBC documentary film, directed by Bill Oddie, in which a group of men test out dinosaur weapons, using studies.
-The first episode determines the winner of a battle between Tyrannosaurus and Triceratops, and the second compares the strength of an Ankylosaurus and Velociraptor.
-The episodes were broadcast on BBC 1 in August and September 2004.
+Visual effects are done by MPC.
+The first episode determines the winner of a battle between Tyrannosaurus and Triceratops, and the second compares the strength of an Ankylosaur and Velociraptor.
+The episodes were broadcast on BBC One in August and September 2005.
 In the U.S., The Truth About killer Dinosaurs was also known as Dinosaur Face-Off.

 Episodes and animals

 These are the episodes and the evidence revealed in them.